 Adopt a Buffalo.
 Help Save the Herd.

-It’s spring time and the beginning of calving season.
-Soon the meadows of Yellowstone will be dotted with countless orange bundles of energy exploring their new world.
+With the arrival of spring, the meadows of Yellowstone are dotted with countless orange bundles of energy exploring their new world.
+It’s calving season.

-To celebrate this joyous event and raise some needed funds for the Buffalo Field Campaign activities, we are offering a series of bison calf paintings created by Ohio artist Kim Zarney.
-One of his calf paintings is featured on our calendar for April.
+To celebrate this joyous event and raise additional funds for the Buffalo Field Campaign activities, we are offering a series of bison calf paintings created by Ohio artist Kim Zarney.
+One of his calf paintings was featured on the April spread of our 2022 calendar.

 The paintings are 16 x 16 inches square.
 The medium is water soluble oil on a synthetic panel.
 Each piece is float-framed on the back.